 .cypto vs .zil – What’s the Difference and Which NFT Domain is Best?

 The first project to use this technology was CryptoKitties – collectible cats that live on Ethereum’s blockchain.
-Recently, Zilliqa unveiled plans to launch their own zil token as well as an ecosystem of crypto assets like domain names designed specifically for Zilliqa’s platform to be an alternative to the .cypto address
+Recently, Zilliqa unveiled plans to launch their own zil token as well as an ecosystem of crypto assets like domain names designed specifically for Zilliqa’s platform to be an alternative to the .cypto address which is tied to Ethereum.

 Are NFT Domains Worth Getting?